sagemath/trac_to_gh/Issue 1727.md

 # Issue 1727: truth value of inequalities not as expected

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1727

 Original creator: wjp